 One of the most important things to do before you leave the ship is to set your watch time to ships time.
-Do it as soon as you first set step on board.
-You’ll be able to get the correct ships time from the information desk or by asking the ships staff.
+Do it as soon as you first step onboard.
+You’ll be able to get the correct ships time from the information desk or by asking the ship’s staff.
 Only adjust your watch and don’t adjust your phone.
 Your mobile phones time may change automatically without you knowing while you’re in international waters so just try to ignore your phones time if you’re using it while cruising.

-We’ve got a video below which is a perfect example of when passengers are late for their ship but in this case fellow guests are booing instead of clapping!
+We’ve got a video below which is a perfect example of when passengers are late for their ship but in this case, fellow guests are booing instead of clapping!

 Make sure your visit to the port of call is planned well and you know what you’re doing at least the day before which may include any shore excursions.
-Booking shore tours through the cruise line will always guarantee that you’ll be back in time before departure and if you’re not the ship will most often wait as it was booked through them. if you booking a shore tour independently and your late getting back then the ship will probably set sail without you.
+Booking shore tours through the cruise line will always guarantee that you’ll be back in time before departure and if you’re not the ship will most often wait as it was booked through them.
+If you booking a shore tour independently and your late getting back then the ship will probably set sail without you.
 Always check with the tour desk for the specific details when booking your cruise shore excursion.
-Allow enough time for things like shopping and eating but most of time these things can be done near the ship.
+Allow enough time for things like shopping and eating but most of the time these things can be done near the ship.

-Whatever you do try not to drink too much! yes its easy to have fun in port with all the Margaritas and Pina Colada’s but it can make you lose track of time more than you know.
+Whatever you do, try not to drink too much! yes, its easy to have fun in port with all the Margaritas and Pina Colada’s but it can make you lose track of time more than you know.
 Staying with a group of friends or family will be good so at least one person can keep track of time while you’re having fun in a place like Senior Frogs or Fat Tuesdays.

-The cruise line usually provide all passengers with a port information guide which will have a map of the port and important contact details if something was to happen.
+The cruise line usually provides all passengers with a port information guide which will have a map of the port and important contact details if something was to happen.
 Make sure you keep this guide with you at all times so you can also contact people at the port if your running late or something has happened.
 By looking at the map you’ll also have an idea how long it will take to get to a certain destination.